 De Anza uses the Theory and Practice of Therapeutic Massage by Mark Beck for an overview of everything massage related.
-This is the book I studied to pass the MBLEX and have not sold in case I decide to take the national certification.
+This is the book I studied to pass the MBLEX.

-The full associate’s degree program at De Anza requires taking 2 anatomy and physiology classes as well as doing an internship, a business course and a lot of other massage modules.
-They offer clinical deep tissue, as well as a sports massage program and chair massage.
-But you have the choice to start with the 500-hour program and start working while you continue on through the 1000-hour program at De Anza for an Associate’s degree.
+The full associate’s degree program at De Anza requires taking two anatomy and physiology classes as well as doing an internship, a business course and a lot of other massage modules.
+They offer clinical-deep-tissue, as well as a sports massage program and chair massage.
+But you have the choice to start with the 500-hour program and start working while you continue through the 1000-hour program at De Anza for an Associate’s degree.
 But you don’t have to get the associate’s degree to work as a massage therapist.

 The downside of De Anza is that unlike the small private schools, they do not offer much in the way of Asian massage modalities.
-They only offer only one acupressure module, while McKinnon offers many different Asian modalities, pregnancy massage, lymphatic drainage, hot stone massage and other training.
+They only provide only one acupressure module, while McKinnon offers many different Asian modalities, pregnancy massage, lymphatic drainage, hot stone massage, and other training.

 Asian Modalities Alone can Limit Your Job Prospects

 If you only know Asian modalities, like shiatsu, Thai massage or tui na it is harder to work for a chiropractor or spa.
 You are often limited to getting your own clients when you only have Asian massage skills.
 Ultimately you will make more money working for yourself no matter what type of massage you do but starting it is nice to have more options for making money.
 Working in a spa or Chiropractic office or doing corporate massage jobs are good ways to break into the field and get experience and find out what you enjoy most.